AlgoMaster Logo

 Using the Facade from the Client

 Simple, readable, and maintainable.
-The client doesn’t know (or care) how many moving parts are involved — just that deployment works.
+The client does not know (or care) how many moving parts are involved.
+It just knows that deployment works.

 Evolving the System: No Changes to Client